 Abstract: This article describes reaching and mobility aids that help people with mobility problems live independently.

-- FREE: Foundation for Rehabilitation, Equipment & Endowment: http://www.free-foundation.org/ F.R.E.E. collects,sanitizes, repairs and gifts donated mobility equipment to uninsured and underinsured adults in Virginia.
+- FREE: Foundation for Rehabilitation, Equipment & Endowment: https://www.free-foundation.org F.R.E.E. collects, sanitizes, repairs and gifts donated mobility equipment to uninsured and underinsured adults in Virginia.

 Technology and Apps for Caregivers

-- Assistive Technology Loan Fund Authority: http://atlfa.org/loan-applications-forms/ The Assistive Technology Loan Fund Authority offers low interest loans to eligible Virginians with disabilities to acquire assistive technology.
+- Assistive Technology Loan Fund Authority: https://atlfa.org/loan-applications-forms The Assistive Technology Loan Fund Authority offers low-interest loans to eligible Virginians with disabilities to acquire assistive technology.

 - CareZone: https://carezone.com/home Provides a simple and private environment where family and helpers can stay organized and coordinated using their computer, smartphone or tablet.

-- Garland Systems' Med Minder: This app is an easy, free full featured pill and medicine scheduler and medication reminder app for Android phones.
+- Med Minder: This app is an easy, free full-featured pill and medicine scheduler and medication reminder app for Android phones.

 - Microsoft Accessibility: https://www.microsoft.com/en-us/accessibility This site will explain how to use the many accessibility features that are built into Microsoft products.

-- Pillbox: https://pillbox.nlm.nih.gov/ Pillbox enables rapid identification of unknown tablets and capsules based on physical characteristics and high resolution images.
+- Pillbox: https://pillbox.nlm.nih.gov/index.html Pillbox enables rapid identification of unknown tablets and capsules based on physical characteristics and high-resolution images.
 Once a medication is identified, Pillbox provides links to drug information and labels.

-- Tablets and eReaders: IPad, Samsung Galazy, Google Nexus, Kindle Fire or Nook.
-The devices touchscreen interfaces, adjustable font size and audio capacity, make this ideal for both the caregiver and care recipient.
-Electronic books and audio books can be borrowed from your library if you have a library card.
+- Tablets and eReaders: IPad, Samsung Galaxy, Google Nexus, Kindle Fire, or Nook.
+The devices' touchscreen interfaces, adjustable font size, and audio capacity make this ideal for both the caregiver and care recipient.
+Electronic books and audiobooks can be borrowed from your library if you have a library card.